-An extended essay investigating claims that Adolf Hitler's political views were directly influenced by Charles Darwin's scientific findings.
+An extended, book-length essay investigating claims that Adolf Hitler's political views were directly influenced by Charles Darwin's scientific findings.
 Using numerous primary source historical documents it is shown that this was not the case.
-Rather, the evidence points to strong commonality between Hitler's political philosophy and some influential schools of thought within fundamentalist Christianity.
+Rather, the evidence points to strong commonality between Hitler's political philosophy and some historical and contemporary influential schools of thought within fundamentalist Christianity.

 The Blood Of The Lads, It Falls Like Rain: Portraits Of The Slain From The Rural Welsh Parish Of Llanfrothen In The First World War

 An extended historical essay discussing the impact of the First World War on the small, predominantly Welsh-speaking parish of Llanfrothen in North-West Wales, with biographical details of each of the 17 men who died, and the roles they played in the conflict.